 that most fascinate you, whilst studying for credit with our new International Summer School

 The 2020 International Summer School starts on 28 June and runs until 07 August.

 Topics span History, Law, Politics and the Arts and are brought to life through visits to cultural and heritage sites in the local area and nearby London.
-The university is located one mile from the signing of the Magna Carta at Runnymede and four miles from historic Windsor with its Castle and Great Parks.
+The university is located one mile from the signing of the Magna Carta at Runnymede and four miles from historic Windsor with its Castle and Great Park.

 Why Royal Holloway?